jmneto/GenesysAudioHookServer/README.md

-# Genesys .NET C# Audio Hook Server
+# Genesys .NET C# AudioHook Server

 This repository provides a reference implementation in **.NET C#** for the [Genesys AudioHook protocol](https://developer.genesys.cloud/devapps/audiohook/).